Copilot-Language/copilot/README.md

 ### An introduction to SMT-based model checking

-An introduction to the model-checking techniques used by *copilot-kind* can be found in the `talk` folder of this repository.
+An introduction to the model-checking techniques used by *copilot-kind* can be found in the `doc` folder of this repository.
 It consists in a self sufficient set of slides.
 You can find some additional readings in the *References* section.

 ### Architecture of copilot-kind